-Inter has a phenomenal eight players who could leave on free transfers this summer, including some club legends.
-As reported by Goal recently, Diego Milito, Walter Samuel and Cristian Chivu are all set to leave, with club captain Javier Zanetti and vice skipper Esteban Cambiasso also potentially exiting.
+Inter have a phenomenal eight players who could leave on free transfers this summer, including some club legends.
+As revealed by Goal recently, Diego Milito, Walter Samuel and Cristian Chivu are all set to leave, with club captain Javier Zanetti and vice-skipper Esteban Cambiasso also potentially exiting.

 Coach Walter Mazzarri and new owner Erick Thohir are to meet later in the season to discuss Zanetti and Cambiasso, but a decision has already been made on the former trio joining Luca Castellazzi, Macdonald Mariga and Gaby Mudingayi on the way out of the club.

-Lazio looks likely to lose Miroslav Klose on a free transfer, with teams in the Premier League and Bundesliga showing significant interest regarding a summer approach.
-Over at Milanello, Christian Abbiati could stay on as a backup keeper, with retirement the only alternative the Italian would consider if Milan is not forthcoming with a deal.
-Urby Emanuelson could also be kept on, but the Dutchman is due to begin talks in the coming days, which will give a clearer indication as to where he sits in the club's plans.
+Lazio look likely to lose Miroslav Klose on a free transfer, with teams in both the Premier League and the Bundesliga showing significant interest regarding a summer approach.
+Over at Milanello, Christian Abbiati could stay on as a back-up keeper, with retirement the only alternative the Italian would consider if Milan are not forthcoming with a deal.
+Urby Emanuelson could also be kept on, but the Dutchman is due to begin talks in the coming days which will give a clearer indication as to where he sits in the club's plans.

 Napoli will only discuss the future of Anthony Reveillere come the end of the season, with the recent signing still having some convincing to do.
 It is believed that any departure for Rafa Benitez will almost certainly mean the end of the Frenchman's stay in Naples.
 Luca Antonelli is only five months from the end of his contract at Genoa, but the club are thought to want to sign him onto a longer deal before June 30.

-Barcelona is set to face a major shake-up in the back this summer, with long-term No. 1 Victor Valdes having already announced his intention to leave the club when his contract ends in June.
-Backup shot-stopper Jose Pinto also has an expiring deal, but he could well decide to extend his stay once the current season is over.
-Defender Martin Montoya looks likely to sign a new contract, but there is still no official news on his future with Dani Alves cornering the right back role at present.
+Barcelona are set to face a major shake-up at the back this summer, with long-term number one Victor Valdes having already announced his intention to leave the club when his contract ends in June.
+Back-up shot-stopper Jose Pinto also has an expiring deal, but he could well decide to extend his stay once the current season is over.
+Defender Martin Montoya looks likely to sign a new contract, but there is still no official news on his future with Dani Alves cornering the right-back role at present.

-Atletico Madrid has a couple of decisions on its hands too, with Raul Garcia likely to sign a contract extension in the coming weeks, with the midfielder having already stated that both he and the club are happy to continue their partnership.
+Joint-leaders Atletico Madrid have a couple of decisions on their hands too, with Raul Garcia likely to sign a contract extension in the coming weeks, with the midfielder having already stated that both he and the club are happy to continue their partnership.
 Tiago Mendes could well leave as a free agent this summer though, having fallen way down the pecking order at the Vicente Calderon.